 - 1998: By early 1998, only a handful of PBS stations were still regularly screening the series, such as: Iowa, Denver, San Jose, Baltimore, and Cincinnati.

-- By the turn of the millennium, sales of Doctor Who had all but dried up, and by 2001, Doctor Who faded from television screens in America...
+- By the turn of the millennium, sales of Doctor Who had all but dried up, and by 2001, Doctor Who begins to fade from television screens in America...
 Except for WENH in Denham, New Hampshire, which still airs the series, eventually dropping it in November 2004.

 - 17 March 2006 to 5 April 2008: The NEW SERIES (the first four new series only) screens on Syfy.

 - 27 June 2009: The NEW SERIES shifts to BBC America, who screen the run of Specials and all subsequent seasons.

 - In 2011, KBTC in Tacoma, Washington became the sole USA station screening "classic" episodes of Doctor Who.